 As we age, the human body goes through changes that exponentially increases the risk of falls.
 This ranges from a weakening musculoskeletal system, to vision problems that can make the elderly more vulnerable in hazardous environments.

 To enable you to design effective prevention strategies, here are some of the specific risk factors for elderly falls:

-Research indicates that individuals with medical conditions, including but not limited to arthritis, circulatory diseases, and diabetes are more likely to fall.
+Research indicates that individuals with medical conditions, such as arthritis, circulatory diseases, and diabetes, are more likely to fall.
 Other conditions such as depression, dizziness, and incontinence are also widely observed.

 The less active you become in your later years, the faster your muscles, bones, and joints wear out.
-This leads to decreased endurance and muscle strength — both of which are important in preventing a fall from common incidences, like slipping, tripping, and sudden loss of balance.
+This leads to decreased endurance and muscle strength.
+Both of which are important in preventing a fall from common accidents, like slipping, tripping, and sudden loss of balance.

 Another common symptom among elders who are at risk of falls, cognitive decline is when a person’s memory and thinking skills degrade with age.
 According to statistics, elders with dementia are twice as likely to fall than those who can be considered as cognitively stable.

 A study by the National Centre for Biotechnology Information shows that elders who take benzodiazepines either in monotherapies or combined therapies are more likely to fall than non-takers.
 Benzodiazepines encompass drugs that are used for conditions that afflict seniors, including anxiety, convulsions, panic attacks, and insomnia.